 In 2008, I wrote about how I was thankful for the atheist movement itself.
 And even though I might prefer to jettison certain parts of it today, this sentiment remains true.
 I am thankful to all those who have worked so hard and continue to work so hard to establish and preserve the freedom from religion which I currently enjoy.

 I felt like doing something a bit different in 2009, so I wrote about how I was thankful that the local Christians haven't killed me yet.
 Believe me when I say I remain thankful for this today!
 There is too much left that I'd like to do.
 My 2009 Thanksgiving was also characterized by a bad cold, a visit from family, and news that my family was concerned about my atheism.
 Perhaps this was part of what prompted me to ignore Thanksgiving completely in 2010.

 I returned to a few of these themes in 2011, noting the absurdity of the claim that atheists have no reason to give thanks to anyone.
 I framed this as one more example of Christian privilege.

-It does seem like very little has changed.
+As I sit down to write this shortly before Thanksgiving of 2012, it does seem like very little has changed.
 I will not be doing anything different this Thanksgiving than I do on any other day off, which is exactly how I like it.
 And in addition to feeling content about that, I am thankful for many things and to many people.
 I'm not sure why this should be so difficult for some Christians to comprehend, but there it is.
-Whether Thanksgiving is something you celebrate or not, have a good one.
+Regardless of whether Thanksgiving is something you celebrate or not, enjoy your day.